-- Continued facilitation of online Board and Committee Meetings throughout AY2021/22. - The Regional Board agreed, at their April Meeting, to continue to hold their Committee Meetings (in • agreement with Committee Chairs) through the use of Microsoft Teams. - The Regional Board agreed, at their April Meeting, that all future full Board Meetings should be held • in person (but only in line with the latest Scottish Government guidance). - Adoption of the Chairs Committee as a permanent aspect of the Board's governance arrangements • by the Board at its meeting on 07 October 2020. - Increased engagement, sometimes daily, between the Regional Chair and Principal & Chief Executive regarding Covid-19 related matters; - Inclusion of additional items of business related to impacts of Covid-19 at Board and Committee Meetings; including Staff Wellbeing Report, and Report on increased Student Support and Wellbeing provided at Committee Meetings. - The College's Strategic Risk Register, owned by the Board and monitored by the Audit and Risk • Committee is now a Standing Item for the Board Meetings. - Increased provision of information out with Meetings to ensure Members are fully appraised of key • day-to-day operations and risks.
+- The Regional Board agreed to continue to hold all Committee Meetings (in agreement with Committee Chairs) through the use of Microsoft Teams, noting if required these can be changed to in person meetings. - The Regional Board agreed to continue to hold all Regional Board Meetings throughout AY2022/23 in person at various campuses. - Chairs Committee remain a permanent aspect of the Board's governance arrangements and met twice during AY2022/23 - Weekly engagement has continued between the Regional Chair and Principal & Chief Executive (held through a combination of Microsoft Teams and face to face meetings). - Inclusion of additional items of business related to impacts of Covid-19 at Board and Committee Meetings; including Staff Wellbeing Report, and Report on increased Student Support and Wellbeing - provided at Committee Meetings. - The College's Strategic Risk Register, owned by the Board and monitored by the Audit and Risk Committee remains a Standing Item for the Board Meetings. - A Microsoft Teams area dedicated to Board (and accessible to Board Members) was set up during Covid-19 and continues to be used by Board members where all agendas, papers and key College documents can be found.